 Also consider your personality.
 Some owners are hands on and love interacting with their tenants.
 Others prefer to be hands off while keeping a more passive investment.
 Just because you fit into one camp or the other doesn’t automatically exclude you from short term rentals.
 It’s just a matter of whether or not it will be profitable for you, and whether or not you will enjoy it as a business.

-As you're running your rental business, see how a platform like Tellus can help.
+As you're running your rental business, see how a platform like the Tellus superapp can help.
 Collect rent online, chat with tenants, and keep everything organized in one place.